angrykoala/wendigo/README.md

 ```

 **clickTextContaining(selector?, text, index?)**
-Same as clickText, but matches with any text containing the given parameter.
+Same as clickText, but matches with any text containing the given string.

 **clickAndWaitForNavigation(selector, timeout=500)**
 Clicks an element and waits until a navigation event is triggered.
 Recommended for links to different pages.
 Keep in mind that not all the clicks will trigger a navigation event.